-For a time the torture happened every day, as Wurmbrand would be beaten for doing his nightly devotions.
-In one scene the guard asks him what he could possibly be praying to God for: he was in prison, his wife was too, and his children were basically orphans.
-So why, the guard wanted to know, was Wurmbrand still praying?
+For a time the torture happens every day, as Wurmbrand is beaten for doing his nightly devotions.
+In one scene the guard asks him what he could possibly be praying to God for: he is in prison, his wife is too, and his children are basically orphans.
+So why, the guard wants to know, is Wurmbrand still praying?
 “I am praying for you,” Wurmbrand tells him.
 He wanted the guard who beat him every night to know the love of his Lord.

 While the torture scenes are muted, this is not family viewing.
 But it is a film I wish that everyone 16 and up would go and see.
 The trust that Wurmbrand has in his God, and the way that the Lord equipped him is so very beautiful and encouraging to see.

 It can be rented online at this link and you can watch the trailer below.
 Americans can also find it on Amazon Prime here.
 And Vision Video has now made the whole film freely viewable on YouTube here.